 -The reason manufacturers ship PB furniture unassembled in boxes is to save space and to avoid stacking pre-built PB furniture since it isn’t designed to be stacked.

-If disassembling all your PB furniture feels overwhelming to you, don’t worry - when you move with Alberta Strong Movers, we also offer assembly and disassembly services to make things easier for you!
+If disassembling all your PB furniture feels overwhelming to you, don’t worry -

 Check your garage for liquids